Stephen Devereux: Career

 Stephen also served with William le Gras as the Marshall's attorney in a suit in 1214 involving the (St. Mary's) Abbey in Ferns, Wexford.
 This reflected the ongoing dispute between Marshal and Albinus, Bishop of Ferns, which would drag on for the remainder of his life.
-With John's failures in France, unrest swept England again, and the first Barons’ War broke out.
-William Marshall and Stephen Devereux stood firm with the King, and were deeply involved in the negotiations resulting in the Magna Carta, which John signed at Runnymede on 15 June 1215.
+With John's failures in France, unrest swept England again, and the First Barons’ War broke out.
+William Marshall and Stephen Devereux stood firm with the King, and were deeply involved in the negotiations resulting in Magna Carta, which John signed at Runnymede on 15 June 1215.
 On 4 July 1215 King John wrote in a royal writ describing Stephen as ‘our dear and faithful’ when ordering a quittance of an annual render to Hereford Castle of 32 gallons of honey from Devereux's manor of Ballingham.
-Stephen Devereux was further rewarded with many holdings forfeited by the rebels: Ballingham and Clehonger in Herefordshire (27 Jan 1216), L20 of land in Stanton, Worcestershire (30 July 1216), and lands at Rotherwas (1219).
+Stephen Devereux was further rewarded with many holdings forfeited by the rebels: Ballingham and Clehonger in Herefordshire (27 Jan 1216), land in Stanton, Worcestershire (30 July 1216), and lands at Rotherwas (1219).

-As the king worked to reverse the Magna Carta, England again plunged into civil war.
-The earl of Pembroke and Stephen Devereux remained faithful to the King, but at the time of John's death on 18 October 1216 two thirds of England was in open rebellion and a French army had landed at Sandwich, county Kent, to support the claim of their Prince (who became Louis VIII of France) to the throne.
+As the king worked to reverse Magna Carta, England again plunged into civil war.
+William Marshal and Stephen Devereux remained faithful to the King, but at the time of John's death on 18 October 1216 two thirds of England was in open rebellion and a French army had landed at Sandwich, county Kent, to support the claim of their Prince (who became Louis VIII of France) to the throne.
 As William Marshal attended to the burial of John, he sent his men to secure John's son, Henry III.
-On 28 October 1216 the earl had a heated debate with his mesnie including Stephen Devereux, and the decision was to support Henry's claim to the throne.
+On 28 October 1216, Marshal had a heated debate with his retinue, including Stephen Devereux, and the decision was to support Henry's claim to the throne.
 William Marshal was appointed Guardian of the Realm, and Devereux was placed on the regency council entrusted with protecting the king during his minority.
-Moving quickly the royalists regained the initiative, and support began to flow back to Henry.
-Stephen Devereux was probably with the Earl of Pembroke at the Battle of Lincoln on 20 May 1217 when the baronial rebels were soundly defeated.
+Moving quickly, the royalists regained the initiative, and support began to flow back to Henry.
+Stephen Devereux was probably with Marshal at the Battle of Lincoln on 20 May 1217 when the baronial rebels were soundly defeated.
 The French claimant, Prince Louis, was forced to break off his siege of Dover, and following the destruction of his reinforcements at the naval battle of Sandwich on 24 August 1217, abandoned England and his claim to the throne.

-Over the next year Devereux was actively assisting Marshal in bringing order to the realm, and was among the earl's knights to stand vigil as the earl of Pembroke's health failed.
-Stephen was one of the earl's retinue given a fine, fur trimmed scarlet robe as a token of his esteem.
-It was to Stephen Devereux that William Marshal had entrusted 2 lengths of silken cloth obtained in Jerusalem, and now sent for to use as his funeral shroud.
+Over the next year, Devereux actively assisted Marshal in bringing order to the realm, and was among the earl's knights to stand vigil as Marshal's health failed.
+Stephen was one of the retinue given a fine, fur trimmed scarlet robe as a token of his esteem.
+It was to Stephen Devereux that William Marshal had entrusted 2 lengths of silken cloth obtained in Jerusalem, now sent for to use as his funeral shroud.
 William Marshal died on 14 May 1219, and was laid to rest in the Temple Church in London.